lennardend/asm-setup/README.md

 ## Documentation

 When the container is started, [make.sh](make.sh) is executed.
-In the script, all files from the current project folder, as bound in the documented `docker tun` command, are copied to a seperate directory.
+In the script, all files from the current project folder, as bound in the documented `docker run` command, are copied to a seperate directory.
 There, the `make` command is run.
-After that, the <path to executable> or `./main` is run.
+After that, the `<path to executable>` or `./main` is run.